Report of Regents Higher Education Committee to The Board of Regents

 MOTION FOR ACTION BY FULL BOARD

-Madam Chancellor and Colleagues: Your Higher Education Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee’s deliberations at its meeting on February 11, 2020, copies of which have been distributed to each member of the Board of Regents.
+Your Higher Education Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee’s deliberations at its meeting on February 14, 2022, copies of which have been distributed to each member of the Board of Regents.

 Matters Not Requiring Board Action:

-- Conferral of Degrees – Glasgow Caledonian New York University.
-The Board of Regents approved the conferral of the respective degrees upon listed individuals who have completed the requirements for registered degree programs at Glasgow Caledonian New York University.
+Conferral of Degrees: Glasgow Caledonian New York College - The Board of Regents voted to confer the Master of Science (M.S.) award upon those individuals who have completed the requirements for the registered degree program at Glasgow Caledonian New York College.